Baseball in Ireland: History

 The first baseball game in Ireland was played in 1874, when the Boston Red Stockings played the Philadelphia Athletics in Dublin.

 In 1942 and 1943, several games were played in Belfast among teams of US servicemen.

-The first organized baseball team in Ireland was the Tramore Sea Lions.
+The first organised baseball team in Ireland was the Tramore Sea Lions.
 The Sea Lions were a youth team in Tramore, County Waterford.
-The team was organized and coached by local businessman Clive Butterworth.
+The team was organised and coached by local businessman Clive Butterworth.

-The success of the Tramore Sea Lions in the local community soon led to the creation of the Waterford Walruses, a team based in nearby Waterford City.
+The success of the Tramore Sea Lions in the local community led to the creation of the Waterford Walruses, a team based in nearby Waterford City.
 In 1962, Clive Butterworth brought two United States Air Force baseball teams to Waterford for an exhibition game.
 The game was played on Waterford GAA grounds.
 Butterworth also brought baseball to Dublin in the early 1960s, bringing the total number of Irish baseball teams to three.
-Within a few years, Butterworth’s declining health led to the end of organized baseball in Ireland for nearly three decades.
+Within a few years, Butterworth's declining health led to the end of organised baseball in Ireland for nearly three decades.

 In 2019, the Irish American Baseball Society and Irish American Baseball Hall of Fame announced the creation of the Clive Butterworth Award.
-The award recognizes outstanding volunteer service among youth baseball coaches in Ireland.
+The award recognises "outstanding volunteer service" among youth baseball coaches in Ireland.